Wise Quackers: Production notes

 The film makes several references to African-American slaves for comedic effect, and has Daffy uttering the line "Tote dat barge!
 Lift dat bale!" from the song Ol' Man River.
-Warner Bros' films dropped the use of racist caricatures at the end of the 1940s; this is the last Daffy Duck cartoon to include stereotyped imagery of black people.
-The bit where Daffy pretends that Elmer is about to whip him (and thus disguises himself as Abraham Lincoln to scold him) was later reused in the 1953 Bugs Bunny-Yosemite Sam short Southern Fried Rabbit.
+Warner Bros' films dropped the use of racist caricatures by the mid-1950s; this is the last Daffy Duck cartoon to include stereotyped imagery of black people.
+The bit where Daffy pretends that Elmer is about to whip him (and then scolds him in the guise of Abraham Lincoln) was later reused in the 1953 Bugs Bunny-Yosemite Sam short Southern Fried Rabbit.